An origami based program of special events, 21st Century STEAM* curriculum, and art to inspire change:

-Special events for children, families and adults engaging them with art to inspire change in health!*
+Special events for children, families and adults engaging them with art to inspire wellness!*

-*PLEASE SEND your hearts to KidsArt4Hearts, Suite 51, 153 Patchen Drive, Lexington, KY, 40517, USA if you wish to participate.
+*PLEASE SEND your origami hearts to KidsArt4Hearts, Suite 51, 153 Patchen Drive, Lexington, KY, 40517, USA to participate.

-Contact us for information on how to teach the health lesson.
+Contact us for information on how to teach the heart wellness lesson.

 The Million Heart planned Installation of contributed origami hearts collected from participants in all locations has a sketch on the Art Work Page.